mjmr89/TradeCraft/README.txt

 The plugin is installed like any other Bukkitplugin.
 Put the TradeCraft.jar file in your plugins folder.

-The plugin is configured using a file called TradeCraft.txt that you need to create in the same folder as your server.properties folder.
+The plugin is configured using a file called TradeCraft.txt that will automatically be placed in the plugins/TradeCraft/ folder.
 Details on the format of the file appear below.

-There is also a file called TradeCraft.properties that you can put in the same folder as your server.properties folder.
+There is also a file called TradeCraft.properties in the same folder.
 You can set properties that configure how the plugin works in this file.
 Look inside the example file that comes with the plugin to see the properties you can set.

 Shops
 =====